-- Place beans in a bowl and smash just a tad with a potato masher (leaving most beans whole while just a little mashed).
-Combine beans with remaining ingredients (except cheese), stirring to combine.
+- To make black bean quesadillas, place beans in a bowl and smash just a tad with a potato masher (leaving most beans whole while just a little mashed).

-- Distribute half of cheese over half of each tortilla.
+- Distribute half of the cheese over half of each tortilla.

-- Then, distribute the filling over top of cheese.
+- Then, distribute the black bean filling over top of cheese.
 Top with remaining cheese.
 Fold over so you have a half moon shape.

-- Heat some oil (about 1 teaspoon) in a non stick pan on medium low to medium heat.
+- Heat some oil (about 1 teaspoon) in a non-stick pan over medium-low to medium heat.

-- Remove cooked quesadillas from pan and lay to one side.
-Continue to cook remaining quesadillas (replacing oil in pan, as necessary).
+- Continue to cook remaining quesadillas (replacing oil in pan, as necessary).

 - Opt for ‘unsalted’ black beans to better control the salt content in this recipe.

 - Whether it’s ‘unsalted’ or not, always rinse and drain your beans well.
-Wet beans = soggy quesadillas and that’s never a good thing!
+Wet beans equates to soggy quesadillas and that’s never a good thing!